Community based course registration

 返回 Standards for non-government schools

 The Minister for Education and Training determines non-government school registration standards.

 Non-government schools in Western Australia are required to be registered by the Director General of the Department of Education.

 Registration provides assurance to parents and the community that non-government schools meet the standards determined by the Minister and other requirements specified in Part 4 of the School Education Act 1999 and the School Education Regulations 2000.

-The Minister for Education and Training determines the registration standards which apply to all non-government schools.
+The Minister for Education determines the registration standards which apply to all non-government schools.

 In August 2019 the Minister determined registration standards effective from 1 January 2020.
-Significant changes include:
+Since then, the Minister has:

-The 2020 registration standards and the information in the Guide have been developed in consultation with the Association of Independent Schools of Western Australia and Catholic Education Western Australia.
-The content of the Guide has been updated to reflect the amendment of Standard 4.1 from 1 January 2022.
+The registration standards and the information in the guide have been developed in consultation with the Association of Independent Schools of Western Australia and Catholic Education Western Australia.
+The guide has been updated to include further explanatory notes and amendment to Director General considerations effective 1 January 2024.